Skip to main content

 Angry Video Game Nerd 8-bit Game Cover

-Angry Video Game Nerd 8-bit is a single player platformer game.
+Angry Video Game Nerd 8-bit is a single player arcade platformer game with a comedy theme.
 It was developed by Mega Cat Studios and was released on October 22, 2025.
-It received positive reviews from critics and mostly positive reviews from players.
+It received positive reviews from both critics and players.

 Skip User Reviews

-• Difficulty spikes and frustrating design choices can make gameplay feel unfair, especially with the loss of power-ups upon getting hit.
+• Unforgiving difficulty spikes and trial-and-error sections can lead to frustration, especially with limited invincibility and loss of power-ups on getting hit.

 • gameplay

-• “While the core mechanics are fine, the levels and enemies are designed to be as absolutely obnoxious as possible, and by no means actually engage with or test the player's small kit.”
+• “While the nerd's core mechanics are fine, the levels and enemies are designed to be as absolutely obnoxious as possible, and by no means actually engage with or test the nerd's small kit.”

-• “It doesn't have much AVGN humor, and the gameplay can be frustrating.”
+• “It doesn't have much AVGN humor, and the gameplay can be frustrating though.”

 • “I mean, I get it, those things I mentioned were no doubt meant to be that way, and there are some fun parts, but I don't recall really cracking a smile at any of the gameplay it tossed at me.”